 [Section 35 amended by No. 8 of 2009 s.
 32(3).]

-36. Action after child taken into provisional protection and care under warrant
+36. CEO’s duty if child taken into provisional protection and care under warrant

 (1) This section applies in relation to a child who is taken into provisional protection and care following the execution of a warrant (provisional protection and care) issued under section 35(3).